TUD-INF-IAI-MCI/SVG-Plott/README.md

 **Import!** This is not the git of [JavaScript API - SVGPlot of SVGKIT][svgkit]

 SVG-Plott is a Java-program which uses *[gnuplot]*.
 Gregor Harlan started the development during his assignment.
-This program generates and creates a svg-file for blind user.
+This program generates and creates an svg-file for blind users.
 After the creation the file can be printed on a tactile printer.
 Our system just generates the svg-file.
-If you want the see the svg, you has to open the file in a browser, e.g. Internet Explorer, Chrome, Mozilla Firefox.
+If you want the see the svg, you have to open the file in a browser, e.g. Internet Explorer, Chrome, Mozilla Firefox.

 The program generates 3 files: